hashicorp/terraform/website/docs/providers/index.html.markdown

 A provider is responsible for understanding API interactions and exposing resources.
-Providers generally are an IaaS (e.g. AWS, GCP, Microsoft Azure, OpenStack), PaaS (e.g. Heroku), or SaaS services (e.g. Terraform Enterprise, DNSimple, CloudFlare).
+Providers generally are an IaaS (e.g. AWS, GCP, Microsoft Azure, OpenStack), PaaS (e.g. Heroku), or SaaS services (e.g. Terraform Cloud, DNSimple, CloudFlare).

 Use the navigation to the left to find available providers by type or scroll